 Within the framework of the executive compensation programs approved by the Compensation Committee and based on management's review of market competitive positions, our Chief Executive Officer annually reviews the performance of our other named executive officers and presents such performance information to the Compensation Committee.
 In addition, our Chief Executive Officer makes recommendations to the Compensation Committee with respect to the salary, cash incentive and equity-based incentive compensation paid to our other named executive officers.
 The Compensation Committee considers such performance information in determining each element of compensation for the other named executive officers.
 The Compensation Committee uses its discretion to determine whether to accept, reject or modify any adjustments to awards that may be recommended by our Chief Executive Officer.
-The Compensation Committee annually reviews the performance of our Chief Executive Officer and meets in executive session, outside the presence of our CEO, when determining his compensation.
+The Compensation Committee annually reviews the performance of our Chief Executive Officer and meets in executive session, outside the presence of our Chief Executive Officer, when determining his compensation.

 On an annual basis, our Chief Executive Officer also approves and recommends to the Compensation Committee the individual objectives for our other named executive officers under the Stock Bonus Plan and Cash Bonus Program.
-The Chair of our Compensation Committee, in consultation with the Chair of the Board, approves individual objectives for our Chief Executive Officer.
+The Compensation Committee approves the individual objectives for our Chief Executive Officer.